douaeelh2/Spring-Boot-Documentation/README.md

 | Groovy Support           | N/A                                             | Spring Boot CLI is primarily based on Groovy, a dynamic programming language for the Java platform.
 This allows you to write Groovy scripts to configure and customize your Spring Boot applications in a concise and expressive manner.|
 | Maven and Gradle Integration | `spring convert`                             | While Spring Boot CLI is a standalone tool, it seamlessly integrates with Maven and Gradle.
 You can use Maven or Gradle build configuration files to manage dependencies and packaging of your application, while leveraging the rapid creation features of Spring Boot CLI.|
 | Simplified Deployment    | `spring jar <output.jar> <MainClassName>.groovy` | Once your application is developed, Spring Boot CLI offers features to create standalone JAR executables, simplifying the deployment and execution of your applications on any Java-compatible platform.|

+# Web Development with Spring Boot
+  # Spring MVC with Spring Boot